lawnjelly/Misc/Batching/gles2_batching.md

 https://github.com/godotengine/godot/pull/37349

-Let us know if it worked okay for your project, and if you discover any problems so we get onto fixing them. :)
+Let us know if it worked okay for your project, and also let us know if you discover any problems so we get onto fixing them. :)